swcarpentry/r-novice-gapminder/04-data-structures-part1.md

 ~~~

-The somewhat cryptic output from this command indicates the basic data type found in this vector; the number of things in the vector; and a few examples of what's actually in the vector.
+The somewhat cryptic output from this command indicates the basic data type found in this vector - in this case `chr`, character; an indication of the number of things in the vector - actually, the indexes of the vector, in this case `[1:3]`; and a few examples of what's actually in the vector - in this case empty character strings.
 If we similarly do

 ~~~{.r}